PmaFynn/fynnfr/content/blog/td.md

 }
 ```

-Unfortunatly, while calcurse offers a multitude of features, some are missing.
-For example, I am unable to search through my todos and further I am unable to go directly to the top/bottom of the list.
-Quite annoying as I have been making use of these features in my own application quite a lot.
-I will, nonetheless, continue to use calcurse for my main todo list and test it out further.
-Moreover, I will also continue to use my own application for specific topics I want to track todos for mine allows me to use different files to track different kind of todos the following way:
+Unfortunately, while calcurse offers a multitude of features, some key
+functionalities are missing.
+For example, I cannot search through my todos, nor
+can I quickly navigate to the top or bottom of the list.
+This is quite
+annoying, as I frequently rely on these features in my own application.
+Nevertheless, I will continue using calcurse for my main todo list and test it
+further.
+Moreover, I will also continue to use my own application for specific
+topics I want to track todos for.
+Since mine allows me to use different files
+and hence different topics:

 ```sh
 # General syntax: